Charles Louis Alphonse Laveran: Career

 Laveran was appointed Aide-major at the Saint Martin Military Hospital soon after his graduation.
 During the Franco-Prussian War, he served in the French Army as Medical Assistant-Major.
 After serving at the battles of Gravelotte and Saint-Privat, he was posted to Metz, where the French were eventually defeated and the place occupied by Germans.
 He was briefly taken as prisoner-of-war, but as a physician, he was sent to work at Lille hospital where he remained till the end of the war in 1871.

 As a civil war immediately followed (the Paris Commune from 18 March to 28 May 1871), he was stationed at the Saint Martin Military Hospital.
 In 1874, he qualified a competitive examination by which he was appointed to the Chair of Military Diseases and Epidemics at the École de Val-de-Grâce, a position his father had occupied.
 His tenure ended in 1878 and he was sent to Algeria, where he remained until 1883.
 Working at military hospitals in Bône (now Annaba) and Constantine, he began to have experience in the study of blood infection as malaria was prevalent.
 However, he was transferred to Biskra where there were no malarial cases and he investigated a disease called Biskra button.
 He returned to Constantine in 1880.

 From 1884 to 1889, Laveran was Professor of Military Hygiene at the École de Val-de-Grâce.
 In 1894 he was appointed Chief Medical Officer of the military hospital at Lille and then Director of Health Services of the 11th Army Corps at Nantes.
 By then he was promoted to the rank of Principal Medical Officer of the First Class.
-In 1896 he entered the Pasteur Institute as Chief of the Honorary Service to pursue a full-time research on tropical diseases.
+In 1896, he entered the Pasteur Institute as Chief of the Honorary Service to pursue full-time research on tropical diseases.